 - 1/4 cup Kikkoman Less Sodium Soy Sauce

 - 1 tsp Sriracha

 - 1 cup coconut milk

-- garnish: green onion, fresh cracked pepper
+- garnish: green onion

 - Season the pork well with kosher salt and fresh cracked pepper.
 Place in the slow cooker.
 Add onion, garlic, ginger, half of the drained pineapple to the crockpot.